CarelessOutcast/CrabbyTasks/_frontend/README.md

 ### `components`

-- **Breadcrumb.tsx**: This component is responsible for rendering breadcrumbs on the top of pages, indicating the current location within the app.
+- **CardOne.tsx**: This component showcases the users tasks on the homepage.

-- **Loader.tsx**: It renders a loading spinner or indicator to inform users that content is being loaded.
+- **TaskModal.tsx**: This component is used to update users tasks.
+A functional requiremnet for the application.

-- **TaskChart.tsx**: This component appears to be related to rendering charts for tasks.
+- **TaskChart.tsx**: This components showcases every task, and allows for delete and update functions of the task.

-- **TaskList.tsx**: TaskList component renders a list of tasks.
-It is likely used in the task management section of the app.
+- **TaskLarge.tsx**: This component allows for users to add tasks.
+A functional requirement for the application.

 ### `context`

-- **AuthContext.tsx**: This context provides authentication-related state and functions, likely used for user authentication throughout the app.
+- **AuthContext.tsx**: This context provides authentication-related state and functions, used for user authentication throughout the app.

-- **TaskProvider.tsx**: TaskProvider appears to provide context related to task management.
+- **TaskContext.tsx**: This context provides task-related state and functions, used for task objects throughout the app.

 ### `hooks`